powerpowe/powerpowe/README.md

 - Long Tailed Learning
    - How should we handle imbalanced data?

-- Noisy Label
+- Online Learning
-   - How should we handle data with inaccurate labels?"
+   - How should we handle streaming real time data?

 - Continual Learning
-   - How should we handle new data without catastrophic forgetting?"
+   - How should we handle new data without catastrophic forgetting?
 ### Tabular Data
 - Deep Tabular Learning